Turistforeningen/dockercloud-haproxy-letsencrypt/README.md

 Combining [dockercloud-haproxy](https://github.com/docker/dockercloud-haproxy)
-and [certbot](https://certbot.eff.org/), these Docker Cloud services provide a default load balancer with simplified SSL certificate handling.
+and [certbot](https://certbot.eff.org/), these Docker Cloud services provide a default load balancer with simplified TLS certificate handling.

 This is more or less a clone of [ixc/letsencrypt-dockercloud-haproxy](https://github.com/ixc/letsencrypt-dockercloud-haproxy).